 “Sender Offline” delays:

 Often when customers ask about message delays and we look into the cause, it appears that for example the message was sent last night but did not arrive until the following day.
 What has often occurred in these cases is that the sender composed and sent the message when offline.
 Their internet connection was down, they already unplugged, etc. The “Date” stamp on the message is when they “sent” it (and it was put in their Outbox).
 However, the message never left the sender’s computer until the next day when the sender went back online and opened his/her email program.

 In this case, the apparent delay is the sender’s “fault” for not being online when sending.

 When multiple servers must each process the message, must be able to communicate with each other, and must have the capacity to manage the processing requirements, delays can and do occur.
 In fact, the more servers in the path, the more likely a delay is to happen.

-It is typical to see occasional delays of up to 1-3 minutes in email delivery due to random issues like server processing loads and network traffic spiking here and there on the Internet.
+It is typical to see occasional delays of up to three minutes in email delivery due to random issues like server processing loads and network traffic spiking here and there on the internet.

 Delays of tens of minutes to hours are most often the result server maintenance or outage issues, or mail queues not being properly or promptly processed.

 We are commonly asked to look at a message that was received to determine where/why the delay occurred.
 It is relatively easy to figure this out.